FMMGroupVa/FMM-Extensions/README.md

 This repository contains source code for implementing the multichannel multicomponent FMM model (3DFMM), including functions for model fitting, visualization, and parameter inference.
 The code is developed in the programming language R and a usage example is provided  in the `3DFMMUse.R` file.

 ## Overview
 The 3DFMM model is suitable for scenarios where $k$ sequential events are observed from $d$ different directions (or channels).
 The 3DFMM is described by a closed curve in 3D space, combining FMM waves (or components) lying in different planes, which are observed as projections on multiple directions.
-An FMM wave is a scaled Möbius wave characterized by four parameters: $A$ (amplitude), $\alpha$ (location), $\beta$ (asymmetry/peak direction), and $\omega$ (sharpness).
-These four parameters are wave-specific, but while $A$ and $\beta$ are also channel-specific, $\alpha$ and $\omega$ remain consistent across channels. $\alpha$ and $\omega$ parameters are crucial in modeling, as they establish connectivity between signals from different channels, significantly simplifying the model.
-Following more intuitive geometric interpretation and ease of theoretical developments, the alternative FMM wave parametrization $\delta = A\cos(\beta), \quad \gamma = -A\sin(\beta)$ is often used.
-For more in-depth details on 3DFMM, including model formulation and estiamtion algorithm, please refer to the original paper [1].
+An FMM wave is a scaled Möbius wave characterized by four parameters: amplitude ($A$), location ($\alpha$), width/sharpness (\$omega), and symmetry/peak direction ($\beta$).
+These four parameters are wave-specific, but while $A$ and $\beta$ are also channel-specific, $\alpha$ and $\omega$ remain consistent across channels establishing connectivity among signals from different channels which significantly simplifies the model.
+The alternative FMM wave parametrization $\delta = A\cos(\beta), \quad \gamma = -A\sin(\beta)$ is often used for a more intuitive geometric interpretation and ease of theoretical developments.
+For more in-depth details on 3DFMM, including model formulation, estimation algorithm, and inferential procedure, please refer to the original paper [1].

-The 3DFMM approach provides significant advantages in parameter estimation and interpretation, ensuring channel synchronization, efficient model fitting, and enhanced clinical applicability providing a comprehensive view of complex biological systems, particularly in electrocardiogram (ECG) analysis.
+The 3DFMM approach has demonstrated its efficiency in real-world scenarios, particularly in the field of bioelectrical signals as is the case of the electrocardiogram (ECG).
 Standard ECG signals consist of 12 different leads (channels), each representing the electrical activity of the heart from a different perspective [2].
 The 3DFMM provides a robust framework for decomposing and analyzing this multichannel (d=12) multicomponent (k=5) signal ensuring the correspondence of the five components to the main ECG waves: P, Q, R, S, and T for typical ECG heartbeats.
 However, the utility of 3DFMM extends beyond ECG analysis.
 It can be applied to a wide range of multivariate signals, including electroencephalograms or electroretinograms, among many others [3,4].

 ## How to use